fl0ppy-d1sk/bunkerized-phpmyadmin/README.md

 # bunkerized-phpmyadmin

-PHPMyAdmin Docker image focused on security.
+phpMyAdmin Docker image focused on security.

 It's based based on [bunkerized-nginx](https://github.com/bunkerity/bunkerized-nginx) that adds many security features : automatic Let's Encrypt, ModSecurity, fail2ban, PHP hardening, HTTP headers ...

 On top of that, bunkerized-phpmyadmin adds the following features :
-- Choose a subdirectory of your choice to make it harder to find your PHPMyAdmin (like https://your.server.com/hidden-directory-hard-to-guess)
+- Choose a subdirectory of your choice to make it harder to find your phpMyAdmin (like https://your.server.com/hidden-directory-hard-to-guess)
-- Hide the version number of PHPMyAdmin
+- Hide the version number of phpMyAdmin
 - Allow access to only the needed files (only css, js, php, ...)
 - Delete unneeded files and folders (setup, doc, ...)
 - Many security-related configs already set by default